garygr2002/Rebalance/README.md

 The software assumes that "orphaned" rows (tickers, accounts or institutions with no parent) are errors, and reports these as such.
 If the value field of an account is specified, it should match the sum of the ticker rows of the account.
 If the value field of an institution is specified, it should match the sum of the account rows of the institution.
 If the value field of a portfolio is specified, it should match the sum of the institution rows of the portfolio.
 The software will consider it an error if the value field in any row - if provided - does not match the sum of its children.

-The key of a holding file entry is the unique concatenation of the key of a parent row and the key of its child.
-For portfolios, the key would be a distinguished value concatenated with the portfolio mnemonic.
-For institutions, the key would be the portfolio mnemonic concatenated with an institution mnemonic.
-For accounts, the key would be the institution mnemonic concatenated with the account number.
-For tickers, the key would be the account key (institution mnemonic/account number combination) concatenated with the ticker symbol.
+The concatenation of the foreign key of a parent row, and the foreign key of a child row in the holding file should be unique.
+For portfolios, the unique combination would be a distinguished value concatenated with the portfolio mnemonic.
+For institutions, the unique combination would be the portfolio mnemonic concatenated with an institution mnemonic.
+For accounts, the unique combination would be the institution mnemonic concatenated with the account number.
+For tickers, the unique combination would be the account key (institution mnemonic/account number combination) concatenated with the ticker symbol.

 The portfolio mnemonic specified in a holding row must match a portfolio file row.
 The institution mnemonic/account number combination must match an account file row.
 The ticker symbol must match a ticker file row.
+The primary key for rows in the file is the ordinal number of the row.
 The following are the fields of a holding file row.

 ### Line Type

 The line type begins in column 1, and is 1 character.
 Its content is constrained to one of the following characters: 'A' (an account row), 'F' (a row for a fund available for rebalance), 'I' (an institution row), 'J' (a row for a fund <b><i>not</i>,</b> available for rebalance), 'P' (a portfolio row), 'Q', (a row for a single bond or stock), 'X' (a row for an exchange-trade fund).
 I hope the use of the line type is self-explanatory.

-### Key
+### Foreign Key

-The holding key begins in column 3, and may be 16 characters long.
+The foreign key begins in column 3, and may be 16 characters long.
 Its content is unconstrained as long as it references:

 1. A portfolio mnemonic (see [Portfolio File](#portfolio-file)) for rows with a 'P' line type
 2. An institution mnemonic (see [Account File](#account-file)) for rows with an 'I' line type